muratk3n/thirdwave/en/README.md

 Conflict Stats code update:

-New [script](2019/05/confstats.md#gdelt) takes GDELT conflict data set for past 7 days (for Iraq and Syria) and plot attacks on a map, markers showing the "from" actor.
-GDELT event codes I used for filtering were 190, 194 and 195 (the "AI" isn't too accurate, so it shows some non-attacks too.
+New [script](2019/05/confstats.md#gdelt) takes GDELT conflict data set for past 7 days (for Iraq and Syria) and plots attacks on a map, markers showing the "from" actor.
+GDELT event codes used for filtering were 190, 194 and 195 (the "AI" isn't too accurate, so it shows some non-attacks too.
 But it can give a rough idea).

 The output is a snazzy Leaflet.js map, just click on the "Output" link to see it.